ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 7. The one is to one mapping is performed by the SDK and match score is provided
 8. The system then proceeds to execute compare against face threshold
 9. Alerts and warning messages for data type violation are sent as per data definition
 10. All the error and warning messages are configurable via a configurable file.
-Please refer Git for more details on the type of error messages
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **C. Evaluate the Individual's fingerprints with the corresponding fingerprint in the Auth server**

 Upon receiving a authentication request, the system evaluates the Individual's fingerprints with the corresponding fingerprint in the Auth server as per the following steps:

-1. The authentication service request has  the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,pin, OTP, session key, HMAC Value,signature, namePri, msPri , mtPri, nameSec, msSec , mtSec, dCode,mId, Bios(bioType, attriType).
-(Note: The specifications are detailed in the data definition doc as specified below)provide link
+1. The authentication service request has  the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,pin, OTP, session key, HMAC Value,signature, namePri, msPri , mtPri, nameSec, msSec , mtSec, dCode,mId, Bios(bioType, attriType). _**(Note: The specifications are detailed in the data definition doc as specified below)provide link**_
-2. The biometric is sent in Base-64 encoded format
+2. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
 3. The system then validated the following
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration)
    * Validates if duplicate fingers are used in input